-Besser then turned to the Stevens Ventures Center, which helps inventors and entrepreneurs explore the commercialization of their science and technology ideas.
+Besser then turned to the Stevens Venture Center, which helps inventors and entrepreneurs explore the commercialization of their science and technology ideas.
 It connects them to infrastructure, legal services, accounting and tax services, and funding assistance, among other resources.

 The Stevens Venture Center helped Besser secure a $50 thousand National Science Foundation grant to do a market study.
 Finding a market for an invention “is very important.
 You could have the greatest invention in the world, but if there's no market for it, it has little commercial value,” he said.

 Besser also received help from a team of entrepreneurs-in-residence (EIRs) at the Stevens Venture Center, experienced company founders with knowledge and networks to share, and connections to venture capital funding.

 He met with his EIR team monthly for more than a year.
 “They have helped me to form tangible milestones for commercialization.
 What technical issues should we attack in order to have a prototype that can get the attention of investors?
 What do we want to look for in a CEO of a very small startup like this?
 What kind of personnel needs do we have?”

 His few competitors are traditional fuel cell companies focused on larger drones.
 Besser believes his company can grow by targeting smaller drones.
 “We're expecting that people will want to pay a premium for something that allows them to do what they can't do with their [current] batteries,” he said.